 Detroit Tigers vs Boston Red Sox: Odds, Spread, And Total

-The Detroit Tigers will look to make it seven wins in a row, as they battle the Boston Red Sox on Friday night at 7:15 p.m.
-EST. The Tigers are…
+The Detroit Tigers will look to win three out of four games against the Boston Red Sox.
+First pitch is Monday morning at 11:10 a.m.
+EST. The Tigers are 12-10…

-The Detroit Tigers will look to make it seven wins in a row, as they battle the Boston Red Sox on Friday night at 7:15 p.m.
+The Detroit Tigers will look to win three out of four games against the Boston Red Sox.
+First pitch is Monday morning at 11:10 a.m.
 EST.

-The Tigers are 10-9 and third in the AL Central Division.
-Detroit just had a 6-0 homestand where they swept the Miami Marlins and Kansas City Royals.
-In five of the last six games, the pitching has given up two runs or fewer and in a few of those games, the offense has done just enough to get some hard-fought victories.
-In the Royals series, Detroit had a couple 2-1 wins and a 10-9 win in the finale.
-In that last game, the Tigers blew a 6-1 lead, but were able to score three runs in the ninth and get the walk-off victory.
+The Tigers are 12-10 and second in the AL Central Division.
+Detroit have just won two out of three games in this series by scores of 6-2 and 4-1.
+In those victories, the piching remained solid, and a good rally on offense in the middle innings was the difference in both games.
+In Game 2, the top and bottom of the order hit.
+In Game 3, the middle of the lineup did the most damage, with Dillon Dingler leading the way on offense with four hits and four RBIs.

-The Red Sox are 7-11 and tied for fourth in the AL East Division.
-Boston just went 3-3 on a six-game road trip and were able to take two out of three from the St. Louis Cardinals and they just took one out of three against the Minnesota Twins.
-In the Red Sox's last few games, they had a blowout loss and were shut out, but got a nice 9-5 win in the finale against the Twins.
-In that last game, Boston got a five-run inning early in the game and added on a bit in the middle innings.
+The Red Sox are 8-13 and tied for fourth in the AL East Division.
+Boston won Game 1 of this series 1-0, in 10 innings.
+Both teams only got four hits and struck out a decent amount.
+Luckily Masataka Yoshida was able to get the walk-off RBI single in extra innings.
+In this series, the offense has scored two runs or fewer in all three games.
+Their pitching, the big inning, has hurt them in the last two games.
+On offense, there really hasn't been a standout player yet, and the hits have been a bit scattered.

 Spread